 Associate in Applied Science (A.A.S.)

-Whether you're an entry-level or lifelong learner in Mechanical Technology or Industrial Engineering Technology, FLCC's Mechanical Technology program provides you a high quality education that'll prepare you for transfer and career opportunities.
+Whether you're an entry-level or lifelong learner in Mechanical Technology or Industrial Engineering Technology, FLCC's Mechanical Technology program provides you a high quality education that will prepare you for transfer and career opportunities.
 This program prepares you to use 2D and 3D CAD (computer-aided design and drafting) software as a design, drafting, and presentation tool in the workforce.
 You'll also have the opportunity to showcase your mechanical design skills as a member of the College's Engineering and Technology Club, which allows you to work on entries for drones, robotics, or other competitions.

 The A.A.S.
-Mechanical Technology degree program at FLCC provides you the knowledge and technical skills that'll enable you to assist engineers with designing, developing, testing, and manufacturing industrial machinery, consumer products, support and test equipment (STE), and other equipment.
+Mechanical Technology degree program at FLCC provides you the knowledge and technical skills that will enable you to assist engineers with designing, developing, testing, and manufacturing industrial machinery, consumer products, support and test equipment (STE), and other equipment.
 Instruction emphasizes developing your technical competence and engineering analysis, while utilizing CAD software.
 The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.

 In this program, you'll utilize FLCC's CAD lab, which offers 24 networked personal computers with current versions of AutoCAD, Inventor, Solidworks, and Microsoft Office.
 You'll learn to output your design work through networked output devices, which includes a 3D printer, color laser printer, and large format color plotter.
 Classroom instruction emphasizes technical competence through the use of computer-aided drafting (CAD).

 Program Learning Outcomes